Fees and payment methods

 To find your membership fee, select the TOW code that most accurately reflects all your professional responsibilities.
 If you perform more than one type of work and/or work in more than one fee region, please contact the CMPA for assistance with selecting the correct category.

-See the instructions in Residents and Clinical Fellows if you are applying for membership in TOW code 12 or 14.
+See the instructions on the Residents and fellows page if you are applying for membership in TOW code 12 or 14.

 If you have questions about membership fees, please email [email protected] .